-In late October and early November 2013, two putative class action complaints were filed in the U.S. District Court for the Southern District of California against the Company and certain of its current and former officers.
-In general, the complaints allege that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business prospects and the prospects for Allovectin®, thereby artificially inflating the price of the Company's common stock.
-The plaintiffs are seeking unspecified monetary damages and other relief.
-On December 31, 2013, various parties filed motions to consolidate the cases and for appointment as lead plaintiff and approval of lead counsel ("Motions to Consolidate").
-A hearing on the Motions to Consolidate is scheduled for February 14, 2014.
+In late October and early November 2013, following the Company's announcement of the results of its Phase 3 trial of Allovectin® and the subsequent decline of the price of its common stock, two putative securities class action complaints were filed in the U.S. District Court for the Southern District of California against the

+Company and certain of its current and former officers.
+On February 26, 2014, the two cases were consolidated into one action and a lead plaintiff and lead counsel were appointed.
+On April 3, 2014, the lead plaintiff filed a consolidated complaint alleging that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business prospects and the prospects for Allovectin®, thereby artificially inflating the price of the Company's common stock.
+The consolidated complaint seeks unspecified monetary damages and other relief.
+On April 25, 2014, the parties filed a joint motion asking the Court to permit plaintiffs to amend the consolidated complaint, which the Court granted.
+On May 12, 2014, lead plaintiff filed an amended complaint.
+On June 9, 2014, defendants filed a motion to dismiss the amended complaint.
+That same day, defendants also filed a motion to strike certain allegations in the amended complaint.
+The motions to dismiss and strike are fully briefed.
+A hearing on the motion to dismiss is scheduled for March 2, 2015.
 The Company plans to vigorously defend against the claims advanced.
 At this time, the Company is unable to estimate possible losses or ranges of losses for ongoing legal actions.